 Take a step back and think of all your LLC’s business activities in Oklahoma.
 Do you see them on this list?
 If so, you’re likely exempt from foreign qualifying.
 It’s a good idea to read over the more detailed list found in §18-2049 of the Revised Statutes Title 18.
 If you have any questions or concerns, discuss them with legal counsel.

-How to Foreign Qualify your LLC in Oklahoma
+How to Foreign Qualify Your LLC in Oklahoma

 Foreign qualification in Oklahoma is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Oklahoma, you can do so online, by mail, or in person.
 Which is the best option?
 Filing online is the most efficient, but they’re all equally effective, so choose the one that appeals to you.
 Here are some directions for each:

 Online: Start by going to the Secretary of State’s Entity Filings page.
 On the Business Services homepage, all you have to do is click “Business Entity” under “File Online.”
 Scroll down just a little bit and you’ll see a column titled “Foreign Organizations” on the right side.
-Underneath, select “Foreign Limited Liability Company,” follow the onscreen directions, and you’ll be done in no time.
+Underneath, select “Foreign Limited Liability Company,” follow the on-screen directions, and you’ll be done in no time.
 You can pay the application’s $300 fee via card through the Entity Filings portal.

 By Mail: If you just love the feeling of a paper form, you can download and print one from the S.O.S.
 Downloadable Business Forms page.
 The document you want is listed as “Registration of Foreign Limited Liability Company Forms and Procedures.”
 There are detailed instructions for the form’s completion on its first two pages.
-When you’re finished, gather your form, Certificate of Existence, and $300 check (made out to “Oklahoma Secretary of State,”) and mail them to:
+When you’re finished, gather your form, Certificate of Good Standing, and $300 check (made out to the “Oklahoma Secretary of State,”) and mail them to:

 Oklahoma Secretary of State